What are untranslatable words?

 Saudade (Portuguese)

-A deep emotional state of nostalgic longing for someone or something that one loves, which might be absent.
-It's more than just missing; it's a mixture of love, loss, and time.
+A profound emotional state of nostalgic longing for someone or something loved and now distant.
+It blends feelings of loss, love, and time.

 Schadenfreude (German)